shakeabi/livcricket/readme.md

 # livcricket

 > livcricket is a simple CLI made using React-ink for cricket lovers.
+It includes various features like notifications and customisable refreshTime.

 ## Install